astrokings/akguide/docs/eng/1702itarmada.md

 The expedition that enters the Interspace is located in the Capital sector of the faction to which it belongs.

-Expedition can only move to sectors and bases occupied by their faction.<br>
+Expedition can only move to bases occupied by their faction.<br>
 The expedition can only move when all the fleets that are deployed or sent for reinforcement have returned.

 If a flagship or ship is damaged, it can be repaired only by moving the expedition to the capital or a sector occupied by its own faction.